feathersui/feathersui-starling/documentation/help/markdown/faq/index.md

 Unfortunately, `flash.text.TextField` often does not draw correctly `BitmapData` until a frame later.
 If you are using the Feathers `TextFieldTextRenderer`, it will wait a frame before uploading its text as a texture on the GPU.
 Since flattening happens immediately, the `TextField` won't be ready in time.
 The best workaround is to immediately validate the component and wait a frame before flattening.

-### Why do I see colored lines or strange gaps between tiles when I use `TiledImage`?

-This is actually something common that happens on GPUs when you position textures on non-integer pixels or if you scale the textures.
-If you use TexturePacker to create your texture atlases, you can use the "extrude" setting to work around this issue.
-The [`TiledImage`](../tiled-image.html) documentation has a detailed explaination of this issue and the extrude workaround.

 ### How do I create a `List` where each item renderer can have a different height?

 Pass in a [`VerticalLayout`](../vertical-layout.html) with its [`hasVariableItemDimensions`](../../api-reference/feathers/layout/VerticalLayout.html#hasVariableItemDimensions) property set to `true`.
 By default, `VerticalLayout` forces all item renderers to have the same height because this improves performance for most lists.